ludocode/pottery/README.md

 You could of course use a better hash function like MurmurHash or CityHash or whatever the cool kids are using these days.

 Next we define our map.
 We'll use `char*` as the value type and `const char*` as the key type, that way we can search it with const strings.
-In Pottery, map values contain their own keys, so in our case the key for a value is just the value itself.
+In Pottery, map values contain their own keys, so in our case the key for a value (`VALUE_KEY`) is just the value itself.

 ```c
 #define POTTERY_OPEN_HASH_MAP_PREFIX string_set_map